 Average Tuition: $1,500

 Coursework for the MSA is offered through the Mays Business School and welcomes working professionals with strong quantitative skills, for example bachelor’s degree holders in the sciences, mathematics, business, and engineering.
-It is a thirty-six hour degree, making it one of the more demanding programs on our list, but students can expect to be prepared to serve in a number of careers, such as utilities, manufacturing, information, healthcare, natural resources, transportation, warehousing, finance and insurance, and many other sectors.
+Students can expect to be prepared to serve in a number of careers, such as:

 University of Arkansas